doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

     interface and is used to hold documents.
 Doctrine's ``ArrayCollection`` is used by default.
 -
-    ``notSaved`` - ``false`` by default.
-If set to ``true``, the property is loaded from the database if it exists there.
-Upon writing data back to the database, the data from this field is not updated at all.
+    ``notSaved`` - The property is loaded if it exists in the database; however, ODM will not save the property value back to the database.

 .. code-block:: php